Cheinzinger/starter-hugo-academic/content/home/publications.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: publications
+widget: pages

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 90

-title: Publications
+title: Recent Publications
 subtitle: ''

 content: